apache/celix/documents/getting_started/using_services_with_cxx.md

 The Bar example is a simple component providing the C `example` service and C++ `IAnotherExample` service.

-Note that the Bar component is just a plain old C++ object and does need to implement any specific Celix interfaces.
+Note that the `Bar` component is just a plain old C++ object and does need to implement any specific Celix interfaces.

-The BarActivator is the entry point for a C++ bundle.
-It must implement the DmActivator::create method which the C++ Dependency manager will call.
+The `BarActivator` is the entry point for a C++ bundle.
+It must implement the `DmActivator::create` method so that C++ Dependency manager can create a instance `DmActivator` without needing to known the subclass.
-It should also override the DmActivator::init to be able to declaratively program components and their provided service and service dependencies.
+It should also override the `DmActivator::init` to be able to declaratively program components and their provided service and service dependencies.

-The C++ Dependency Manager can use C++ member function pointers to control the component lifecycle (init, start, stop and deinit)
+The C++ Dependency Manager can use C++ member function pointers to control the component lifecycle (`init`, `start`, `stop` and `deinit`)

 ```C++
 //Bar.h